robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 ## Introduction

 JavaScript is a powerful programming language that allows developers to create dynamic and interactive web applications.
-One important feature of JavaScript is the **Javascript setTimeout** function, which enables the execution of code after a specified delay.
+One important feature of JavaScript is the **Javascript setTimeout** function, which enables the **javascript wait**.

 Understanding how to effectively use `setTimeout` is crucial for controlling the timing and flow of your JavaScript programs.
 In this comprehensive guide, we will dive deep into the world of **Javascript setTimeout** and explore its various functionalities.